airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 even know that they typed in the name wrong.
 Let\'s say that the destination file is on a network drive, and the network temporarily fails.
-The operating system is returning a status codestatus code to us in EAX-INDEXED, but we aren\'t checking it.
+The operating system is returning a status codestatus code to us in _%eax_, but we aren\'t checking it.
 Therefore, if a failure occurs, the user is totally unaware.
 This program is definitely not robust.
 As you can see, even in a simple program there are a lot of things that can go wrong that a programmer must contend with.